Women's rights: Qur'an

-The Qur'an, which Muslims believe was revealed to Muhammad over the course of 23 years, provided guidance to the Islamic community and modified existing customs in Arab society.
 The Qur'an prescribes limited rights for women in marriage, divorce, and inheritance.
 By providing that the wife, not her family, would receive a dowry from the husband, which she could administer as her personal property, the Qur'an made women a legal party to the marriage contract.

 While in customary law, inheritance was often limited to male descendants, the Qur'an included rules on inheritance with certain fixed shares being distributed to designated heirs, first to the nearest female relatives and then the nearest male relatives.
-According to Annemarie Schimmel "compared to the pre-Islamic position of women, Islamic legislation meant an enormous progress; the woman has the right, at least according to the letter of the law, to administer the wealth she has brought into the family or has earned by her own work."
+According to Annemarie Schimmel "compared to the pre-Islamic position of [Arab] women, Islamic legislation meant an enormous progress; the woman has the right, at least according to the letter of the law, to administer the wealth she has brought into the family or has earned by her own work."

 For Arab women, Islam included the prohibition of female infanticide and recognizing women's full personhood.
 Women generally gained greater rights than women in pre-Islamic Arabia and medieval Europe.
 Women were not accorded such legal status in other cultures until centuries later.
 According to Professor William Montgomery Watt, when seen in such a historical context, Muhammad "can be seen as a figure who testified on behalf of women's rights."